The exact susceptibility of the spin-S transverse Ising chain with next-nearest-neighbor interactions: Formulation

 where

-The elements of ${\bf u}_{1}$ are all positive, and hence, from the Perron-Frobenius theorem, $\lambda_1^+$ is the maximum eigenvalue for all $J_0$ and $J_1$.
-Let $U$ be the matrix composed of the eigenvectors of $V$, the first column being the eigenvector ${\bf u}_1$.
+The elements of $V$ are all non-negative, and $V$ is irreducible.
+Hence from the Perron-Frobenius theorem, the maximum eigenvalue of $V$ is unique.
+Together with the fact that $\lambda_1^+$ is the maximum eigenvalue for $J_1=0$ and for $J_0=0$, $\lambda_1^+$ is also the maximum for all $J_0$ and $J_1$.
+Let $U$ be a matrix whose column vectors are the eigenvectors of $V$, the first column being the eigenvector ${\bf u}_1$.
 Then the first row vector ${\bar{\bf u}}_1$ of the matrix $U^{-1}$ is obtained as

 It is easy to confirm that ${\bar{\bf u}}_1\cdot{\bf u}_1=1$.